- Fan blade or fan motor not working properly

 - Is it safe to operate the unit if humming?

-- Buzzing noise stops when drawer or door opened or knocking noise after a door or drawer is closed
+- Buzzing noise stops when drawer or door is opened or knocking noise stops after a door or drawer is closed

 - How to determine which fan motor is causing noise